PabloJabat/trading-bot-python/README.md

 You will first need to clone this project in your machine as shown below.

     git clone https://github.com/PabloJabat/trading-bot-python

+Then, using ``conda`` you will create an environment using `environment.yml` in the project.
+Run the following command to create the environment.

+    conda env create -f environment.yml

+This will have created a ``TradingBot`` environment will all the necessary tool and packages that the project will need.
+Make sure you active this environment every time that you want to run the code.
+To activate the environemt simply run this command.

+    conda activate TradingBot

 After you´ve done that you will need to create an account in Alpaca and get a set of credentials to trade with paper money.
 After you got them you will need to create a `config.py` containing the credentials.
 You have